 Campus Programs and Showcases

 The ICT program hosts numerous workshops, employer showcases and special events throughout the year.
-Visit our Special Events feed and follow ICT on Twitter for more information, or contact Drew Brown at ddbr232@uky.edu if you have questions about an upcoming event.
+Visit our website and follow ICT on Twitter for more information, or contact sis@uky.edu if you have questions about an upcoming event.